fanteneh/fanteneh/README.md

 ### Hi, I'm Faiven Anteneh!

-A first year chemical engineering student at the University of Waterloo.
+I am a first year chemical engineering student at the University of Waterloo.

 I have experience in python and java through courses taken in university and high school.
 I am currently working with an Arduino to create a temperature sensor.